 “We’ve been hearing that many of our users don’t want as many doors on rooms,” Heiser says.
 “So we’re actually creating something that’s a mix between an office and a workstation.
 We’re calling it an ‘officle.’
 Or we’ll pull the doors off a conference room and use that as an additional workspace.”

-Heiser envisions a that will embrace facial recognition technology to grant touch-free access to workspaces, and anticipates a refreshed demand for automatic doors, intuitive elevator systems, and even infrared temperature sensing.
+Heiser envisions a future that will embrace facial recognition technology to grant touch-free access to workspaces, and anticipates a refreshed demand for automatic doors, intuitive elevator systems, and even infrared temperature sensing.
 He knows that remote work will be a big part of our business culture moving forward, but he mostly feels optimistic about the future of the office and how employees exist within it.

 “This pandemic has created a new sense of essentialism,” he says.
 “It’s made us value the power of human connection, and also to ask, What do we really need?
 Why do we need to go to an office?
 We’re probably going to realize we don’t need some of the things we thought we did.”